 The title comes from the central passage of “The Ondt and The Gracehoper” in James Joyce’s Finnegan’s Wake.
 In the novel, the Gracehoper is an insect representing progress, change, and dynamism.
 Read more about the artist Tony Smith.

 Nestled in the 200 block of Witherspoon Street is Tetra created by American sculptor Charles O. Perry.
-Sarah Shallenberger Brown’s family commissioned the sculpture in honor of her 85th birthday.
+Sara Shallenberger Brown’s family commissioned the sculpture in honor of her 85th birthday.
 Brown was one of Waterfront Park’s earliest benefactors and a funder of the original Waterfront Master Plan.
 Perry’s large-scale and mathematically-inspired works are located all over the world.

 Located near the corner of Preston and Witherspoon Streets, northeast of the Great Lawn, the Flock of Finns is a colorful gathering of 28 metal bird sculptures based on original work by Louisville folk artist Marvin Finn.